aroemers/mount-lite/doc/07-troubleshooting.md

 If you only made your changed in the REPL, tools.namespace won't see them.
 Also, if you made your changes in a file from a [checkout](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#checkout-dependencies) dependency, tools.namespace won't see the changes either!
 In the latter case, you'll have to install the dependency again.

+## Why do I get the error `No such var: parse/name-from-ns-decl`?

+Mount-lite depends on the `0.3.0` version of [tools.namespace](https://github.com/clojure/tools.namespace).
+Older versions do not contain the mentioned var.
+Make sure your dependencies are set up correctly, also in your (REPL) profile.
+A leiningen upgrade can help as well.